-3 Reasons to Use Project Management Software for Resource Planning
+3 Reasons to Use Project Management Software as a Resource Planning Tool

 Resource planning is a discipline within project management that involves gathering the proper mix and quantity of resources required to complete a project.
 A resource can be anything from people to equipment, to materials, IT assets or funding.